 If you're anything like me, you'll know how hard it can be to describe your back pain symptoms and experience to your doctor.

-Chronic pain rarely stays consistent from one day to the next, which makes it so hard to track and sum up so another person can understand exactly what you are going through.
+Chronic pain rarely stays consistent from one day to the next, which makes it so hard to track and sum up so another person

 And you can spend so much time and energy trying to ignore pain or distract yourself away from it that you might struggle to even be able to explain it to yourself!

 However one good way to monitor your pain and become aware of any events that may trigger it is to keep a pain diary.

 By noting down how you feel, your pain levels, what you are doing and how you try to help yourself a few times per day, you can get a picture of what things are helping you and what things are making your pain worse.

 And this will help you to manage your pain better.

 For instance, one study found that people with chronic pain that kept a pain diary over a 9 week period were less stressed and had greater control over their pain levels than those that didn't.

 This is why the My Pain Diary app is absolutely essential.

 It was created by a chronic pain sufferer as a way of tracking , managing and reporting his own symptoms and experience, and he's done a great job as everything is covered here.